scottyviscosity/the-harsh-north/character-creation.md

 - [List of Pathfinder Drawbacks (flaws)](https://www.d20pfsrd.com/traits/drawbacks/)
 - I don't like how limited the lists are, so feel free to create and submit your own flaws for approval.

+## Contacts
+**'I know a guy'.** Each character can create a contact from their past that might be able to help the party.
+One 'guy' per charisma mod per campaign (minimum of 1).
+Player must tell the dm the name of the contact, basic info on how they can help, how the player knows them, and where they can be found.

 ## Fate Points
 Each player will begin the game with **3 fate points**.
 I do not plan on handing these out for any rewards during the game, so use them wisely.